 DEA – Drug Enforcement Administration – Since marijuana is a controlled substance in federal law as well, it is important to understand the organization that enforces the federal drug laws.
 This links to the DEA’s fact sheet concerning the organization as a federal agency.

-If you are facing marijuana charges in the Brooksville area, including Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, Ashley M. Aulls, P.A. wants to fight to protect your rights and future.
-With a client-oriented approach that includes open communication, Ashley Aulls will treat you with respect while using his 15 years of experience to form an educated defense.
-Call (352) 593-4115 today to schedule your marijuana case consultation and find out what Ashley M. Aulls, P.A. can do for you.
+If you are facing marijuana charges in the Brooksville area, including Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, The Law Office of Ashley Aulls, P.A. wants to fight to protect your rights and future.
+With a client-oriented approach that includes open communication, Ashley Aulls will treat you with respect while using over 20 years of experience to form an educated defense.
+Call (352) 593-4115 today to schedule your marijuana case consultation and find out what The Law Office of Ashley Aulls, P.A. can do for you.